Atrial Fibrillation Ablation

 The Ablation Procedure

 Typically, you will come to the hospital on the day of the procedure.
-We will ask you to stop Warfarin/Coumadin several days before the procedure and to use low molecular weight heparin injections to maintain your blood thin until that day.
 Our electrophysiology team will meet you that day to answer any additional questions you have.
 An anesthesiologist will also meet you.
 We frequently use general anesthesia to keep you comfortable through the procedure.
 A number of ECG recordings pads will be placed in your body.
 These pads monitor your heart rhythm, and can also be used for electrical cardioversion.
 You may undergo one or more electrical cardioversions to put you in regular rhythm during the procedure.

 After you are sedated, we will introduce several catheters through your veins (groin/neck) to your heart.
-A transesophageal echocardiogram is performed to rule out the presence of an atrial clot in the left atrium.
+A transesophageal echocardiogram may be performed to rule out the presence of an atrial clot in the left atrium.
 It also helps the doctor to perform the transseptal catheterization (crossing from the right to the left atrium) with the catheters.
 We do this by puncturing through a small membrane located between both atria.
-As soon as we enter the left atrium, your blood is thinned with heparin to avoid forming blood clots.
+Your blood is thinned with heparin to reduce the chance of forming blood clots.
 The blood will remain thin through the procedure.
-Then, we will create a map of your left atrium and pulmonary veins using the catheters, a sophisticated mapping system and the previously obtained CT angiogram of your chest.
+Then, we will create a map of your left atrium and pulmonary veins using the catheters, a sophisticated mapping system and the previously obtained CT or MRI scan of your heart.
 After this, we will start giving the ablation lesions to isolate the triggers of your atrial fibrillation.

 Risks of the Atrial Fibrillation Ablation Procedure